8 Array Formulas

 array

-: the array from which to return unique rows or columns.by_col
+: The array to extract unique rows or columns from.by_col

-: TRUE=return unique columns, FALSE= return unique rows (default=FALSE)exactly_once
+: TRUE to return unique columns, FALSE to return unique rows (default is FALSE).exactly_once

-: TRUE=returns unique values that occur exactly once, FALSE=returns all distinct rows or columns (default = FALSE)
+: TRUE to return values that appear only once, FALSE to return all distinct rows or columns (default is FALSE).

 8.5.7 XMATCH